 - Appendix D: American Cancer Society support services for people facing cancer

 Right after the tissue sample is removed, it’s sent to the lab, where a pathologist looks at it.
 (A pathologist is a medical doctor who is specially trained to look at cells under a microscope and identify diseases.)

-If your biopsy result comes back negative, it means that no cancer was found—the breast change is benign (not cancer).
-If you have any questions or you feel unsure about the results, you might want to get a second opinion or pathology review.
+If your biopsy result comes back negative, it means that no cancer was found – the breast change is benign (not cancer).
+If you have any questions or feel unsure about the results, you might want to get a second opinion or pathology review.
 (A pathology review is having another doctor look at your biopsy tissue.)
 Once you feel comfortable that you do not have cancer, be sure to:

-- Have regular mammograms (See “Appendix B” for our guidelines for finding breast cancer early.)
+- Get regular mammograms (See “Appendix B” for our guidelines for finding breast cancer early.)